backlineint/drupal-inertia-sandbox/README.md

 `ddev install`

-In the resulting Drupal instance, all nodes and the route /inertia/example will be rendered using Inertia.
+In the resulting Drupal instance, all node routes and /inertia/example will be rendered using Inertia.

 ## Modules